Regional Consultations (2012 - 2013)

 In 2012, Women Deliver, in partnership with regional organizations, held invitation-only regional consultations for 100-150 participants each in sub-Saharan Africa; Latin America and the Caribbean; and Asia.
 Policymakers, researchers, experts, and advocates discussed regional success stories, lessons learned and pathways for future progress in maternal and reproductive health, with a focus on the International Conference on Population and Development’s (ICPD) Plan of Action and Millennium Development Goal (MDG) 5.

 For each consultation, we disseminated video, materials and an outcome report.
-The discussions at each consultation will help shape the agenda for our next global conference in 2013 and will also be delivered as key recommendations to the United Nations Secretary-General’s office.
+The discussions at each consultation helped shape the agenda for Women Deliver 2013 and were also delivered as key recommendations to the United Nations Secretary-General’s office.

 Young people are critical stakeholders, and our consultations are designed to incorporate their input.
 A small group of 15-20 youth advocates took part in pre-consultation workshops at our sub-Saharan Africa and Latin America and the Caribbean consultations.
 Participants learned advocacy strategies, identified areas for cross-sectoral collaboration and networked through a series of interactive sessions.
 They also attended each consultation, to provide a youth perspective.

 - In sub-Saharan Africa, the Africa Regional Consultation on Achieving MDG 5: Challenges, Opportunities and Lessons Learned took place on March 27-28 in Kampala, Uganda.
 The coordinating partner was the Partners in Population and Development Africa Regional Office.
 View the agenda and all speaker presentations here.